AlgeriaOfficial Name: People's Democratic Republic of Algeria

 Proselytizing: Islam is the state religion of Algeria.
 The Algerian government allows non-Muslim religious worship only in structures exclusively intended and approved for that purpose.
 Activities such as proselytizing and encouraging conversion to another faith are prohibited.
 Penalties may include fines and imprisonment.

 LGBT RIGHTS: Consensual same-sex sexual relations are criminalized in Algeria.
 Penalties include fines and terms of imprisonment of up to three years.
 Although the U.S. Embassy is not aware of any recent arrests or prosecutions for such activities, they remain illegal.
-For more detailed information about LGBT rights in Algeria, you may review the State Department’s Country Reports on Human Rights Practices for 2013.
+In addition, existing laws on associations may be used to refuse full legal standing to LGBT associations.
+LGBT persons face societal discrimination.
+Some LGBT individuals receive violent threats and feel compelled to flee the country.
+While some LGBT persons live openly, the vast majority does not, and most fear reprisal from their families or harassment from authorities.
+For more detailed information about LGBT rights in Algeria, you may review the State Department’s Country Reports on Human Rights Practices.
 For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our Information for LGBT Travelers.

 ACCESSIBILITY: While in Algeria, individuals with disabilities, particularly physical ones limiting mobility, may find accessibility and accommodations lacking, as compared to the United States.
 The condition of sidewalks and streets is often poor, and there are almost no curb cuts or other modifications made for wheelchairs.
 Street curbs in Algeria stand much higher than those in the U.S., and a person in a wheelchair would require significant assistance in negotiating curbs.
 Hotels, restaurants, and most government buildings are not accessible to persons with physical disabilities.
 Restrooms and elevators rarely can accommodate wheelchairs.
 Very few vehicles, notably buses and taxis, are accessible for persons with serious physical disabilities.